1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 • Their Heavenly Father’s care (assurance of salvation)

-An overwhelming sense of confidence and joy wells up in the new Christian’s life because God especially cares for each new believer.
-They are significantly protected from Satan’s devices and have an extra portion of grace, being hidden in Christ.
-Our Father watches over us all, but He keeps a particular eye on the children as is proper.
+An overwhelming sense of confidence and joy arise in the new Christian’s life because God especially cares for each new believer.
+They are significantly protected from Satan’s schemes and receive an extra measure of grace, being hidden in Christ.
+Our Father watches over us all, but He keeps a special watchful eye on the children, as is fitting.

 Hints on being part of God’s Family

-• Invitation - Be available and attentive to how God wants you to share the Gospel with others.
-God wants a growing family.
+• Invite - stay open and alert to how God wants you to share the Gospel with others.
+God desires a growing family.

-• Significant - each believer is of utmost value.
-Never think of yourself as lost but belonging.
-Encourage others who take their eyes off of Jesus.
+• Valuable - every believer is of great worth.
+Never think of yourself as lost, but always belonging.
+Encourage others to keep their eyes on Jesus.

 The path of spiritual growth for Christian believers

 The order John uses is different from what we would expect.
-We would either follow tradition and start with the older, working down in age, or start with the youngest by observing their physical development.
+We would either follow tradition and start with the older, working down in age, or begin with the youngest by observing their physical development.
 John uses neither.
-The unusual order is easily noticeable and does it for emphasis.
-The best reason seems to have us remember that all children grow toward adulthood.
-This is physically and spiritually true.
+The unusual order is easily noticeable and serves to emphasize the point.
+The main reason appears to be to remind us that all children grow toward adulthood.
+This is true both physically and spiritually.

-The problem is that when we hit the teen years, we can easily get thrown off by the significant changes we face, physically and otherwise.
-God doesn’t want us to get off focus.
-We all are to become “fathers.”
-Teen years are temporary; if we persist, we shall be more like Christ.
+No one stays a baby forever.
+What would a ten-year-old look like holding a bottle?
+We grow physically and spiritually in Christ.
+Our goal is to become more like Christ regardless of our current stage.
+The challenge is that during the teen years, we can easily be diverted by the significant changes we face, both physically and in other ways.
+God doesn’t want us to lose focus.
+We are all meant to become “fathers.”
+Teen years are temporary; if we persevere, we will become more like Christ.

 These terms, children and young men, do not exclude sisters just because he speaks of fathers or young men.
-All believers are growing into maturity.
-As His children, spiritual growth is becoming more like our Father.
-It’s crucial to keep this goal before us.
-We will follow John’s order and discuss the young person after focusing on the young, the struggling Christians.
+All believers are growing toward maturity.
+As His children, spiritual growth involves becoming more like our Father.
+It’s important to keep this goal in mind.
+We will follow John’s instruction and discuss the young person after focusing on the young, the struggling Christians.

-But what does he say to the fathers?
+But what does he tell the fathers?
 What do they need to hear at their stage of faith?
-John likewise addresses the fathers twice.
+John also addresses the fathers twice.

 13) I am writing to you, fathers, because you know Him who has been from the beginning.